Festoon // NOUN

 2. a lacework of bees hanging together, leg-to-leg, between the frames of comb.
 The behavior is called Festooning.
 Some say bees can only produce wax from the festooning position.

-Festooning the Inflatable Beehive, a conceptual collaboration between Maria Molteni and Colette Aliman, takes many forms.
-Referencing primarily its application to beekeeping (strands of bees festoon to bridge frames of comb) as well its structural decor (gathered/scalloped material), FESTOONING hinges on the idea that individual parts may link together to form more complex and energized systems.
+Festooning the Inflatable Beehive is a collaboration between Maria Molteni and Colette Aliman that takes the form of a 12x16ft handmade Inflatable Beehive and corresponding programing.
+Referencing primarily the Festoon’s application to beekeeping (strands of bees festoon to bridge frames of comb) as well its structural decor (gathered/scalloped material), FESTOONING hinges on the idea that individual parts may link together to form more complex and energized systems.
 It may also be a tool for interdisciplinary learning, social interaction, and celebration.

 photos above by Dana Clancy

-Over several months we have built a giant inflatable shelter, accommodating 10-15 human beeings inside, while thoroughly documenting our design and construction process.
-Based on the form of an iconic skep beehive, this portable structure will be a home base for hosting lectures, demonstrations, and performances related to honey bees and social infrastructures.
+Over several months Molteni and Aliman built a giant inflatable shelter, accommodating 10-15 human beeings inside, while thoroughly documenting their design and construction process.
+Based on the form of an iconic skep beehive, this portable structure is a lure and home base for hosting lectures, demonstrations, and performances related to honey bees and social infrastructures.
 During more intimate neuro-festooning sessions participants will entangle to share thoughts and skills, offering entomology, lore, philosophy, and devotion.
-We have programed performances and lectures in order to discuss, celebrate, and study honeybees, to contemplate their response to environmental changes, and to consider the beehive’s influence on social structures throughout history.
+Programing encourages participants to discuss, celebrate, and study honeybees, to contemplate their response to environmental changes, and to consider the beehive’s influence on social structures throughout history.